top of page

 Incentivizing volunteering

 Why will working-class people, in countries without strong traditions of organized volunteering, donate their valuable free time?
-In addition to their application in the NGO context, each worksheet and training explain how the skill is useful in the private sector as well.
+Each worksheet and training explains how the skill is useful in the private sector as well in the non-profit context.
 For this reason, and to incentivize participation by working-class volunteers, AAN-I grant recipients will act as a job reference for all volunteers who complete the entire training series.
 Volunteers who faithfully participate on one of the 8 committees that produce the event will likely earn stronger recommendations than those that don't volunteer on a committee.

 To our knowledge, this kind of trade has never been tried before in less developed countries.
-Yet, we believe it has a strong chance of succeeding in such places due to intense class stratification and scant opportunities afforded to working class people who want to improve their employment competitiveness.
+Yet, we believe it has a strong chance of succeeding because there are scant opportunities afforded to working class people who want to improve their employment competitiveness.

 is necessary.
 If it is successful, trading 'volunteering for job credentials' could be replicated.
-This would empower working class people with leadership skills while extending the reach of philanthropic dollars.
+Not only would this empower working class people with leadership skills, it would extend the reach of philanthropic dollars.
 If volunteers are now able to perform some of the work that an NGO was paying people to do, additional dollars are now available to support the NGO's mission in other ways.

 bottom of page